ctokoli/personal-portfolio-site/README.md

 # 📖 Personal Portfolio <a name="about-project"></a>

-**Personal Portfolio**  is an indepth personal project that expose students to fundamental concepts of web development.
-Working on this project help us to learn about CSS Flexbox and Grid concepts.
-We also learn about making the website responsive by using CSS Media queries.
+**Personal Portfolio**  The goal of this first project is to learn how to parse Figma designs and create a user interface, using Flexbox to place elements on the page, and using images as backgrounds.